 To strengthen this approach, we begin our Key Stage 4 teaching in Year 9.
 This allows our pupils more time to work on their individual projects and portfolios across the BTEC curriculum.
 It further allows the teachers more time to focus on developing the skills and knowledge required to achieve in the academic subjects we offer; we keep our curriculum broad and balanced from year 7 to 11 as it allows pupils to study a wide range of subjects at greater depth.

-Our curriculum will offer GCSEs, BTEC, Functional Skills Level 1 and 2 certificates, AQA certificates and ASDAN awards.
+Our curriculum will offer GCSEs, BTEC, Functional Skills Level 1 and 2 certificates, Entry Level Certificates and ASDAN awards.
 The subjects are being taught from Y7 through to Y11 and include:

 - English (GCSE and Functional Skills - Levels 1 and 2)